-- Fines and Penalties for failure to comply with the rule requirements. - Time for compliance to read rules, prepare and submit exemption affidavits, and hang signs. - Costs associated with purchase or creation of signs.
+- b.
+Identify the nature of all adverse impact (e.g., fees, fines, employer time for compliance,); and - Fines and Penalties for failure to comply with the rule requirements. - Time for compliance to read rules, prepare and submit exemption affidavits, and hang signs. - Costs associated with purchase or creation of signs. - c.
+Quantify the expected adverse impact from the regulation.